 The following image samples from the EOS RP show that it has good detail retrieval, good colors, low noise, and reliable focus accuracy with a variety of subjects and distances, and for the most part has no trouble handling situations with relatively high dynamic range.

-There are not too many criticisms I can offer for the EOS RP’s image quality but the one thing I notice is that the image does tend to look a little flat and boring, especially when processed with Canon Digital Photo Professional.
-It is helped a little by using one of the better lenses like the RF 28-70mm f2 and processing with a 3rd party app like DxO Photolab which is surprisingly good right out of the box.
-Lightroom is also good for EOS RP files.
+There are not too many criticisms I can offer for the EOS RP’s image quality but the one thing I notice is that the image does tend to look a little flat.
+It is helped a little by using one of the better lenses like the RF 28-70mm f2.

 Another thing I noticed is that it tends to have a tonal quality that is hard to get away from even when shooting RAW.
-It is almost like it is giving you an edited image.
-It works really well most of the time though.
-I like the emotive quality the images have.
+It is almost like it is giving you an edited image with highlights pulled back a little bit.
+It works really well most of the time.

 All in all the EOS RP produces a nice image with a good quality lens attached.
-If you are looking for a camera that is simple to use and “just works”, and is relatively inexpensive, it is hard not to recommend the EOS RP as a potential option.
+If you are looking for a camera that is simple to use, takes solid pictures, and is relatively inexpensive, it is hard not to recommend the EOS RP as a potential option.

 Canon EOS RP Samples Gallery w/ RF 28-70mm f2: